How it all began

 Some facts about Falo Faltu

 I live in Germany.
 I am a German.
 But I like the idea of beeing a European citizen with German roots.
 I spent my youth in different places all over Germany.
 Perhaps the most significant time of my youth (between 1980 and 1990) I used to live near the Lake Of Constance in Southern Germany.
-Today I live in Wuppertal (which is also the town I spent most of the time of my life).
+Today I live in Remscheid, but Wuppertal was the town I spent most of the time in my life.

 I’ve travelled a lot in my life (and I still do).
 I’m a sailor (actually one of my professions).
 I’m a researcher (another profession of mine).
 I love to play music (of course!).
 And I have fun to take photographs and compose videos.